paul-reiners/portfolio/README.md

 Paul Reiners
 ------------

-This is a portfolio of some of my best projects.
+A responsive website that displays images, descriptions and links to each of my portfolio projects.